 SCXML sessions are the current SCXML representation of an active session.
-These are constructed with the documents mentioned above.
+These are constructed by using the previously mentioned documents.
 The SCXML engine requests the persistence component to store the session information in the persistent storage.

 The compiled session is serialized and a request to store this session is made to the specified Cassandra cluster.
-This is described in "Configuring Persistent Storage" on page 39, and configuration options are described in Chapter 5, "Configuring Orchestration Server," beginning on page 53.
+This is described in "Configuring Persistent Storage" on page 49, and configuration options are described in Chapter 5, "Configuring Orchestration Server," beginning on page 63.

 For the Cassandra persistence type, the serialized session is stored in Cassandra within the Orchestration Keyspace, in the Session ColumnFamily, and with SessionContent ColumnName, associated with the sessionID as the key.
-Once the Cassandra operation is complete there is no further action required.
+When the Cassandra operation is complete, no further action is required.